RSS

 Content

-On January 12, 2022, a study was published according to which the IT market accounts for 5.6%.
-In GDP Brazil 2020, the volume of this market reached 426.9 billion reais ($76.7 billion).
-Against the background of the coronavirus pandemic COVID-19 , the number of companies in this industry is growing rapidly.
+On January 12, 2022, a study was published, according to which the IT market accounts for 5.6%.
+In 2020, the GDP Brazil volume of this market reached 426.9 billion reais ($76.7 billion).
+Against the backdrop of the coronavirus pandemic COVID-19 , the number of companies in this industry is growing rapidly.

-In 2020, about 85 thousand new enterprises were created in the technology sector, which is 25.1% more than in 2019, according to a study conducted by the Technology Association of Santa Catarina (Acate) in partnership with the technology firm Neoway with the support of the Brazilian Research and Project Financing Authority (FINEP).
+In 2020, about 85 thousand new enterprises were created in the technology sector, which is 25.1% more than in 2019, according to a study conducted by the Santa Catarina Technology Association (Acate) in partnership with the technology firm Neoway with the support of the Brazilian Research and Project Financing Authority (FINEP).

 File:Aquote1.png

-We have seen steady growth despite the pandemic.
-With the acceleration of digital transformation, we have increased revenues, [the emergence of] new companies and [increased] demand for personnel, "said Yomani Engelmann, president of Acate.
+We are seeing steady growth despite the pandemic.
+With the acceleration of digital transformation, we have increased revenues, [the emergence of] new companies and [increased] demand for personnel, "said Yeomani Engelmann, president of Acate.

 File:Aquote2.png

-However, the state of São Paulo stands out in terms of the number of technological entrepreneurs.
+However, the state of São Paulo stands out in terms of the number of technology entrepreneurs.
 According to the study, out of 542 thousand entrepreneurs in the IT sector of Brazil, about 197 thousand (36.4%) work in São Paulo.
-This is followed by Rio de Janeiro, where 50,000 IT entrepreneurs are located (9.2%), and the state of Minas Gerais, where 39 thousand entrepreneurs are based (7.2%).
+This is followed by Rio de Janeiro, where 50,000 IT entrepreneurs (9.2%) are located, and the state of Minas Gerais, where 39 thousand entrepreneurs (7.2%) are based.

-The study notes that almost half of the revenues of the IT sector (48.4%) are generated in the state of São Paulo, which is approximately 206 billion reais ($36.9 billion).
-In terms of participation in IT sector income in 2020, São Paulo is followed by the Brazilian states of Rio de Janeiro (10%), Minas Gerais (6.3%) and Rio Grande do Sul (5.4%).[1]
+The study notes that almost half of the IT sector's revenues (48.4%) are generated in the state of São Paulo, which is approximately 206 billion reais ($36.9 billion).
+Sao Paulo is followed by the Brazilian states of Rio de Janeiro (10%), Minas Gerais (6.3%) and Rio Grande do Sul (5.4%) by the share of participation in the IT sector's income in 2020[1]

 2014-2015

-According to IDC, in 2014, Brazil's ICT market grew by 8% compared to 2013.
+According to data, in IDC 2014, the ICT market Brazil grew by 8% compared to 2013.
 For 2015, analysts predict its more moderate growth - within 5%.
 The market volume in 2015 will reach about $165.6 billion.
 With this result, Brazil will be the sixth largest ICT market in the world.

-The slowdown will be affected, among other things, by the volatility of the dollar against the Brazilian currency, IDC believes.
+The decline in growth will be affected, among other things, by the volatility of the dollar against the Brazilian currency, according to IDC.

 At the same time, the telecom segment is expected to grow 80% faster than the IT segment in 2015 and reach $104 billion, IDC predicts.
 The main drivers of this segment will be services related to mobile technologies and corporate networks.